Molène

+Molène or Molene (Île-Molène; Molenez, "Bald Island") is an island in the Atlantic off the west coast of Brittany in northwestern France.
+It is the largest of Molène or Molene Archipelago (Archipel de Molène), a group of about 20 islands in the Ponant Isles. an archipelago of twenty islands.

+It is the seat of Île-Molène, a commune in Saint-Renan Canton, Brest Arrondissement, Finistère Department.

 Geography

 The island is small, less than 1 by 0.9 km, and covers under 75 ha of non-foreshore land.
 The community and port are on the east side, opposite a tiny tidal island, the Lédénes of Molène.
+The area is proverbially dangerous for sailors to navigate, with one Breton rhyme being "Qui voit Molène voit sa peine.
+Qui voit Ouessant voit son sang.
+Qui voit Sein voit sa fin.
+Qui voit Groix voit sa croix." ("He who sees Molène sees his pain.
+He who sees Ushant sees his blood.
+He who sees Sein sees his end.
+He who sees Groix sees his cross").

+The archipelago includes Ushant, Quémènès, Île Verte, and Île de Sein.

 Population

-Inhabitants of Île-Molène are called in French Molénais.
-Usual residents have fallen in recent decades, but Molène remains inhabited, with a permanent population of 169 (2013 census).
+The number of permanent residents has fallen in recent decades, but Molène remains inhabited, with a permanent population of 162 as of 2020.
+In French, an inhabitants of Île-Molène is called a Molénais.

 Amenities

 The island's electricity is produced by a small diesel generator.
 Potable water supplies are from rainwater catchment, with each household additionally maintaining its own cistern.

 A local delicacy is Molène sausage, which has the distinction of being smoked with seaweed.